 This may seem like another strange rule, so let me explain what I mean.

-This is why design, navigation, page load speed and bounce rates are factors that SEOs have to pay attention to.
+This is why design, navigation, page-load speed and bounce rates are factors that SEOs have to pay attention to.
 Here’s how to address these elements:

-- Use breadcrumbs – This may sound old school, but both humans and search engines like breadcrumbs.
-Humans love breadcrumbs to help them understand where they are in the site, especially if they didn’t come from the home page.
+- Use breadcrumbs - This may sound old school, but both humans and search engines like breadcrumbs.
+Humans love breadcrumbs to help them understand where they are within the site, especially if they didn’t come from the home page.
 Search engines like breadcrumbs because it helps them organize content.

-In the end, when you deliver what humans want you are also naturally delivering what search engines want.
+In the end, when you deliver what humans want, you are also naturally delivering what search engines want.

 Rule #5: Think long term

 If you ask most SEOs about their strategy, they’ll probably say, “Of course, I think long term when it comes to SEO!”
 But there’s a really quick way to determine the truth:

 If the answer is yes, then you are thinking short term.

 Here’s what a typical short-term SEO does when an algorithm changes: traffic to a client’s site drops, client complains and the SEO scrambles to figure out what went wrong and how to ramp up rankings quickly.